Sitecore/jss/docs/data/routes/docs/nextjs/graphql/introspection/en.md

 ```
 jss graphql:update
 ```
-This script will fetch fresh introspection data and fragment data from your defined GraphQL endpoint and update the two files.
+This calls a script `scripts/fetch-graphql-introspection-data.ts` which will fetch fresh introspection data from your defined GraphQL endpoint and update the file.

-The script `jss graphql:update` calls two other scripts:
-* `scripts/fetch-graphql-introspection-data.ts` is responsible for fetching introspection data.
-* `scripts/update-graphql-fragment-data.ts` is responsible for fetching fragment data.

-Both scripts use the `graphQLEndpoint` defined in `src/temp/config.js`, a file generated when you start your sample app for the first time.
+The script uses the `graphQLEndpoint` and `sitecoreApiKey` defined in `src/temp/config.js`, a file generated when you start your sample app for the first time.